 You decided on your destination because you either have a personal connection or were drawn in by its charm, beauty or romance.
 If it's a new country to you for many reasons, then research acceptable customs and practices.
 Also, the time difference will come into play when interacting with vendors.
 Don't expect to receive same-day responses with a nine-hour time difference and event staff that are part-time or seasonal.

 Most of all, enjoy it!
 Planning a destination wedding will be one of the most fun experiences that you will ever share with your family and friends.

-When it comes to details like décor, rentals, hair, makeup, and flowers, says Jackson, “you can’t expect to find the same options you’d have access to at home.
+When it comes to details like décor, rentals, hair, makeup, and flowers, don't expect to find the same options you’d have access to at home.
 It helps to go into the planning process open to new ideas.
-Try incorporating the local culture of the location to make it different and unique to the destination.”
+Try incorporating the local culture of the location to make it different and unique to the destination.